charnley/rmsd/README.rst

 Calculate Root-mean-square deviation (RMSD) of Two Molecules Using Rotation
 ===========================================================================

-The Root-Mean-Square Deviation (RMSD) is the most common metric to measure the structural similarity between two structures, typically used in molecular biology, chemistry, and computational chemistry.
+The root mean Square Deviation (RMSD) is the most common metric for measuring structural similarity between two structures.
+It is typically used in molecular biology, chemistry, and computational chemistry.

-For more information please read RMSD_ and `Kabsch algorithm`_.
+For more details, please see RMSD_ and `Kabsch algorithm`_.

 .. _RMSD: http://en.wikipedia.org/wiki/Root-mean-square_deviation
 .. _Kabsch algorithm: http://en.wikipedia.org/wiki/Kabsch_algorithm